Promoting Nancy’s photography and educating the public about nature, photography, and God

 Figure 2: Showing osmeterium (photo by Joanne Miale)

-Figure 2 shows the osmeterium.
+The osmeterium is shown in Figure 2.
 In Figure 3, the larva has just tied its tail to the branch and made its silk harness, but the pupa hasn’t yet emerged.

 Large Giant Swallowtail caterpillar just beginning to pupate